 If the construction process is overwhelming you, consider a prefab.
-The IdeaBox is a modern 400-square-foot prefab tiny house that is in production now.
-A nice simple design.
+The IdeaBox "northwest" model is a modern 400-square-foot prefab tiny house.
+A clever simple design.
+The "mini box" model is 384 sq ft.
 Just add furniture and move in.

 The kitHAUS modules are fantastic.
 117-square-feet to 289-square-feet aluminum-framed modules that can stand-alone or combine for larger structures.
 This is the future of housing innovation -- strong, efficient, easy-to-assemble kits of parts.
 If these go into volume production, prices could fall substantially.

 How about the miniHOME prefab modular home?
 The Solo 40 (480 sq ft) and the Solo 36 (475 sq ft) are attractively modern and efficient designs.

 The BluHomes Origin is a modern pre-fab home.
 461 square feet.
 The design boasts eco-materials, energy efficiency and water conservation.

 The micro compact home is a clever little living-space built in Germany.
 The tiny box is a fully-functioning home and has been used to house college students.